Madame-Aehm/CAB-Project-4-Spikes/spike1/notes.md

 ## Node.js Server Setup

-To start, we want to initalize the project and create a `package.json` file.
+To start, we want to initialize the project and create a `package.json` file.
 We do this by opening a terminal, make sure you're in your 'server' folder, and run:

 ```
 npm init